shruthivis/notes/artha/economics/spending.md

 title: Individual spending
 ---

-# Consumption

-Effects of macro-economic circumstance on consumption levels is described elsewhere.

 ## Conspicuous consumption

 This is done mainly for the purpose of increasing one’s status in society (aka ’status signaling’).
 This is aka ’keeping up with the joneses’.